-5. Student releases the hospital, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement of use of hospital’s facilities.
+5. Students release the hospital, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement of use of hospital’s facilities.
 Contracts for each agency are available in the Nursing office and may be reviewed by the students upon request.

-6. Certain clinical facilities require a criminal history record check or drug screen as a condition for placement.
+6. Clinical facilities require a criminal background check and drug screen as a condition for placement.
 All nursing students will be required to provide proof of the background checks and drug screens prior to clinical placement.
 Associated costs for the background checks are the responsibility of the students.

 |Course Number||Course Title||Lecture Hours||Lab Hours||Course Credits|

 |SDV 100||College Success Skills||1||0||1|